 You can see that the same model can produce different results in different reports.
 You should carefully consider the side effects of different implementations of DISTINCTCOUNT in order to avoid undesired side effects in other reports.
+For example, you should never use SUMX / DISTINCT in DirectQuery, as it is usually more expensive than the native DISTINCTCOUNT executed in the data source.
 The analysis of the query plans with DAX Studio can help predict the future behaviors of the same measure in different reports.

 Counts the number of distinct values in a column.

 Returns the sum of an expression evaluated for each row in a table.